syncfusion-content/uwp-docs/uwp/DataGrid/Unbound-Rows.md

 # Unbound Rows in UWP Data Grid

-SfDataGrid allows you to add additional rows at top and also bottom of the SfDataGrid which are not bound with data object from underlying data source.
+UWP Data Grid allows you to add additional rows at top and also bottom of the Data Grid which are not bound with data object from underlying data source.
 You can add unbound rows using [SfDataGrid.UnBoundRows](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfDataGrid.html#Syncfusion_UI_Xaml_Grid_SfDataGrid_UnBoundRows) collection property.
-You can add any no of unbound rows to SfDataGrid.
+You can add any no of unbound rows to Data Grid.
 Unbound rows can be exported and printed.

 {% tabs %}
 {% highlight xaml %}